carletz/DiSoCon/README.md

 # DiSoCon
 # ☀️ Differential Solar Controller – 2025

+# UPDATED TO V2... this is the old design

 This project is a modular **differential solar thermal controller** designed for systems with multiple thermal storage tanks.
 It supports:
 - A **primary pump** for the solar panels
 - A **3-way valve** to switch between **two storage tanks**